matthewdelorenzo/csce689/README.md

    pip install -r requirements.txt
    ```

    Conda is also a recommended option.
-You can use the following command to directly create a Conda environment for the project:
+You can use the following command to directly create a Conda environment for the project from the included .yml file:
    ```
    conda env create -f environment.yml
    ```